Day Thirteen - Scottish Borders - Dryburgh Abbey, Abbotsford (Sir Walter Scott) & Melrose Abbey

 Walter Scott grew up in New Town, Edinburgh.
 Just just like his father, he earned a Law Degree from the well-regarded U. of E. His father was an accomplished solicitor and also a (seasonal) Clerk at the Court of Session, Scotland's highest Civil Court.

 As to his legal career, Walter Scott became the Sheriff of Selkirkshire, an office he held for 30 years.
-For many of those years he also held the lucrative position as a (seasonal) Clerk of the Court of Session.
-Back then it took a horse (or hired carriage) three hours to get from Selkirk to Edinburgh.
+Back then it took a horse, or hired carriage, three hours to get from Selkirk to Edinburgh.

 In his private life, Scott was the most famous author of his time, with best-seller novels Ivanhoe & Lady of the Lake, and the Waverly series (29 books in all) appealing to readers across Europe and America, and of course throughout Scotland.